 It has a minimum focus distance of 0.79 feet (24 cm) and weighs 15.7 ounces (445 grams).
 It measures 3.75 inches (9.24 cm) long and has a diameter of 3 inches (7.54 cm).

 The original lens hood’s model number is ALC-SH154.

-You can find the produce manual here [PDF].
+You can find the product manual here [PDF].

 Having been shooting with this lens, I’ve become a fan.
 The optical quality is excellent, especially when you can make the most of a high-resolution camera like the Sony a7R IV.
 While it would be great if it could be a bit smaller—24mm ƒ/1.4 primes are surprisingly hefty, and on a body like the full-frame mirrorless a7R IV the whole package is barely smaller than a full-size DSLR—I understand that there are practical limits imposed by the optical physics.